Skip to content

 Terminal window

-cliq settings integrations.github.token --global
+cliq settings agents.git.github.token --global

 # → ghp_x****